 Rice is produced on a smaller scale in south Florida than in other states such as Arkansas, California, Louisiana, and Texas, limiting the amount of resources available to the growers.
 While research and extension personnel are available to address the needs of rice growers, historically the industry has suffered from a lack of diversity in terms of available varieties.
 Because neither UF/IFAS nor USDA-ARS have dedicated rice breeders, Florida is dependent on using varieties acquired from breeding programs in other states.
 More importantly, this lack of diversity in Florida rice leaves the industry susceptible to disease and arthropod outbreaks.

 To provide a continual influx of new varieties, UF/IFAS and FCC conduct annual rice variety trials to rate new or existing varieties in south Florida.
-Varieties developed from other breeding programs are planted in small-plot variety assessment trials, and parameters including yield quality/quantity and disease susceptibility are ranked for each variety.
+Varieties developed from other breeding programs are planted in small-plot variety assessment trials and parameters including yield quality/quantity and disease susceptibility are ranked by variety.
 Varieties ranking high over multiple years are introduced into commercial production.
-Due to the efforts of these rice variety trials, the diversity of rice varieties planted in south Florida has steadily increased from three varieties (Wells, Cypress, Jupiter) in 2008 (Figure 3) to seven varieties in 2015 (Roy J, Mermentau, Taggart, Cheniere, Wells, Jupiter, Rex) (Figure 4), to nine varieties in 2018 (Jupiter, Diamond, LaKast, Cheniere, Rex, Thad, Mermentau, Taggart, and Hybrid varieties) (Figure 5).
+Due to the efforts of these rice variety trials, the diversity of rice varieties planted in south Florida has steadily increased from three varieties (Wells, Cypress, Jupiter) in 2008 (Figure 3) to seven varieties in 2015 (Roy J, Mermentau, Taggart, Cheniere, Wells, Jupiter, Rex) (Figure 4), to nine varieties in 2018 (Jupiter, Diamond, LaKast, Cheniere, Rex, Thad, Mermentau, Taggart, and Hybrid varieties) (Figure 5), to eleven varieties as of 2021 (Figure 6), which also include more hybrid varieties as compared to previous years.
 In addition, acreage by variety was more uniform in 2015 than in previous years.

 In 2009, 86% of rice planted in Florida was of a single variety (Wells), leaving the industry dependent on the continued success of this variety.
 This situation emphasizes the need to have multiple varieties available in the event that a variety fails because of adverse biotic or abiotic conditions.
-In 2015, the top two varieties of rice, Roy J and Mermentau, covered only 62% of the total acreage of planted rice in the EAA (Figure 6).
+In 2015, the top two varieties (Roy J and Mermentau) of rice covered only 62% of the total acreage of planted rice in the EAA, In 2021, the top two varieties (Diamond and LaKast) of rice covered only 64% of the total acreage of planted rice in the EAA (Figure 7).
 Studies conducted by Louisiana State University on rice varieties refer to Roy J and Mermentau as long-grain rice varieties.
 Roy J has shown excellent yield potential and Mermentau has shown good seedling vigor and ratoon crop potential (Saichuck et al. 2015).
-In 2018, the top two varieties planted were Diamond and Cheniere representing almost 50% of the total planted acreage.
+In 2018, the top two varieties planted were Diamond and Cheniere representing almost 50% of the total planted acreage, while in 2021 Diamond is still the dominant variety.

 Alvarez J., G. Kidder, and G. Snyder G. 1978.
 “The economic potential of growing rice and sugarcane in rotation in the Everglades.”
 Proceedings of the Soil and Crop Science Society of Florida.
 38: 12-15.